-If prescription medications fail, surgical procedures can be performed to restore heart function.
+If prescription medications fail, surgical procedures can be performed to return heart function.
 Healthy eating habits, such as a reduced or low sodium diet, eating plenty of fruits and vegetables and consuming lean protein can help you manage symptoms if you have COPD and heart problems as well.

 If you have COPD and heart problems, your doctor may ask you to monitor your weight, breathing and appetite to keep track of how you’re doing and how well your treatment is working.
 If you experience increased swelling in your feet, legs or abdomen, it is important to speak with a doctor.

 There are also medications, treatments and alternative options available to people with COPD, such as stem cell therapy.
 Many patients report an improved quality of life after treatment.
 Because cellular therapy works to promote healing from within the lungs, it has the potential to directly address disease progression and improve quality of life.
 If you have or someone you love has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about your cellular therapy options, contact us at (800) 729-3065.